Caroline Greville1

 M, #29020, b.
 25 April 1758, d.
 26 March 1831

-George William Coventry, 7th Earl of Coventry was born on 25 April 1758.1 He was the son of George William Coventry, 6th Earl of Coventry and Maria Gunning.1 He married, firstly, Lady Catherine Henley, daughter of Robert Henley, 1st Earl of Northington and Jane Huband, on 18 March 1777.1 He married, secondly, Peggy Pitches, daughter of Sir Abraham Pitches and Jane Hassel, on 10 January 1783 at St. George's Church, St. George Street, Hanover Square, London, England.2 He died on 26 March 1831 at age 72 at Coventry House, Piccadilly, London, England.2
+George William Coventry, 7th Earl of Coventry was born on 25 April 1758.1 He was the son of George William Coventry, 6th Earl of Coventry and Maria Gunning.1 He married, firstly, Lady Catherine Henley, daughter of Robert Henley, 1st Earl of Northington and Jane Huband, on 18 March 1777.1 He married, secondly, Peggy Pitches, daughter of Sir Abraham Pitches and Jane Hassel, on 10 January 1783 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 He died on 26 March 1831 at age 72 at Coventry House, Piccadilly, London, EnglandG.2

-George William Coventry, 7th Earl of Coventry gained the rank of Ensign in 1776 in the service of the 64th Foot.1 He matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 5 January 1776.1 He gained the rank of Lieutenant in 1777 in the service of the 17th Light Dragoons.1 He held the office of Lord-Lieutenant of Worcestershire between 1808 and 1831.1 He held the office of Custos Rotulorum of Worcestershire between 1808 and 1831.1 He succeeded to the title of 7th Viscount Deerhurst, of the hundred of Deerhurst, co.
-Gloucester [E., 1697] on 3 September 1809.1 He succeeded to the title of 7th Earl of Coventry [E., 1697] on 3 September 1809.1 He held the office of High Steward of Tewkesbury.1 He held the office of Recorder of Worcester.1
+He gained the rank of Ensign in 1776 in the 64th Foot.1 He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 5 January 1776.1 He gained the rank of Lieutenant in 1777 in the 17th Light Dragoons.1 He held the office of Lord-Lieutenant of Worcestershire between 1808 and 1831.1 He held the office of Custos Rotulorum of Worcestershire between 1808 and 1831.1 He succeeded as the 7th Viscount Deerhurst, of the hundred of Deerhurst, co.
+Gloucester [E., 1697] on 3 September 1809.1 He succeeded as the 7th Earl of Coventry [E., 1697] on 3 September 1809.1 He held the office of Recorder of Worcester.1 He held the office of High Steward of Tewkesbury.1

 Children of George William Coventry, 7th Earl of Coventry and Peggy Pitches